wajihasaeed123/Project_Portfolio/README.md

 ---

 ### 3. **FineTerryTowels: E-Commerce Website for Premium Towels**
 An elegant e-commerce platform for selling high-quality towels, designed with WordPress and WooCommerce.
+It is live now, providing customers with a seamless shopping experience.

 **Key Features:**
 - **Responsive Design**: Optimized for mobile, tablet, and desktop.